Ashton-guavah/hello-world/README.md

 Hi There

-My name is Ashton and my mother things im a a typist
+My name is Ashton and my mother thinks im a a typist